094459/newsletter-oss-projects/README.md

 **ww-project-eks-goat**

 [www-project-eks-goat](https://aws-oss.beachgeek.co.uk/4bp) this repo provides an immersive workshop on AWS ECR & EKS Security designed to take participants through real-world scenarios of attacking and defending Kubernetes clusters hosted on AWS EKS.
 This workshop provides a comprehensive approach, from understanding the anatomy of attacks on EKS clusters using AWS ECR to deploying robust defense mechanisms.
 Participants will learn how to backdoor AWS ECR image & exploit misconfigurations and vulnerabilities within AWS EKS, followed by the implementation of best security practices to safeguard the environment.This workshop is tailored for security professionals, cloud engineers, and DevOps teams looking to enhance their understanding of offensive and defensive Kubernetes security strategies. (#209)

+**yes3-scanner**

+[yes3-scanner](https://aws-oss.beachgeek.co.uk/4er) is the first in a series of projects from the folks at **Fog Security**, which scans an AWS Account for potential S3 security issues such as access issues such as Public Access, preventative S3 Security Settings, additional security such as encryption, and Ransomware Protection, Data Protection, and Recovery.(#211)

 ### Storage